wmyers/skimbleshanks-520202/apps/frontend/README.md

 The `DeliveryNotification` UI component has some accessibility features with semantic HTML, a `<strong>` tag for the price and an `aria-label` for the free gift badge.

+With more time the `DeliveryNotification` UI component should be composed of atomic UI components, ideally using a component library (e.g. [Tailwind UI](https://tailwindui.com/)).
+Also could implement Storybook to review and test UI components in isolation.

 There are some simple unit tests for the currency formatter util and some React Testing Library js-dom tests for the `<DeliveryNotification>` UI.
 With more time I would have added Playwright or Cypress E2E tests.